+It's based on the distance of your flight and occasionally some other factors.
+However, it’s not affected by the price of the flight or airline you are flying with.
 Which means that under the same circumstances in case of an involuntary denied boarding, your Air France overbooking compensation is going to be the same as someone’s Lufthansa overbooking compensation.
-The same applies to all low cost airlines in Europe.
+The same applies to all low cost airlines and charter airlines in Europe.

-All thanks to Europe's Flight Compensation Regulation 261/2004 (EC 261).
+All thanks to the Regulation 261/2004 (EC 261).

-Mostly the answer will be one of these: €250, €400 or €600.
+Mostly the answer will be: €250, €400 or €600.

 Here is how you can calculate it.